AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 * Each application uses one license key.
 * AEM as a Cloud Service environments report to only one New Relic One account.
-* Full monitoring metrics and events for both New Relic One are retained for seven days.
+* Full monitoring metrics and events for both New Relic One are retained for three months.

 ### Who can access the New Relic One cloud service data? {#access-new-relic-cloud}